 - Install a solar control film

-It goes without saying that making the most out of window upgrades requires proper installation.
+It goes without saying that making the most out of window and door upgrades requires proper installation.
 So make sure you hire an expert window specialist to install them for you.

 - The window frame type